simonjoom/material-gatsby/content/instructor/en/martin.md

 date: "2018-07-02"
 ---

-### %User%'s description
+### Martin's description
-%User% is a competent ski instructor, he speaks portugueuse, Skiscool hired him at many time and his customers was everytime satisfied of their journey.
+Martin is a competent ski instructor, he speaks portugueuse, Skiscool hired him at many time and his customers was everytime satisfied of their journey.

 * English, Portuguese, French speaking.
 * 10 years experience in teaching and coaching.